What does landlord insurance cover? While policies vary, the aim of landlord insurance is to protect your financial interests in buy-to-let property.

 Lengthy legal battles are incredibly draining both emotionally and financially.

-Landlord rent guarantee insurance is an interesting product that aims to cover rent payments.
+Landlord rent guarantee insurance is an interesting product that aims to cover lost rent payments in certain circumstances.

-At Emerald Life we offer cover for lost rent if your property is made uninhabitable.
+At Emerald Life we offer cover for lost rent if your property is made uninhabitable because of an insured event (such as fire or flooding).
 So imagine disaster has struck and while you’ve made a claim to get the damage repaired your tenants won’t be hanging around and continuing to pay you.

 After the ordeal of a claim and any additional costs on your part, you don’t want to be without those regular rent payments – especially if you have a buy-to-let mortage.
-That’s where we can help.
+That’s where we can help (but obviously please read your policy for limits and conditions).

 There are also products out there on the market that offer rent guarantee insurance if your tenants are in rent arrears and need evicting.
-These can cover lost rent and legal fees while you are going through the eviction process.
+These can cover lost rent and legal fees while you are going through the eviction process but sometimes the terms are quite restrictive – so as ever, read before you buy!

 Types of Tenants